Signed in as:

 HINT: "And" is a conjunction and is true if both parts are true (unlike "Or").

-Be the first to submit your answer below and win a free lunch or a prize...
+Be the first to submit the correct answer below and win $3.00 off lunch or any item in the store.

 All submissions are replied to with the correct answer.